apollographql/rover/docs/source/contributing/prerequisites.md

 ---
 title: "Prerequisites"
 sidebar_title: "System Prerequisites"
-description: "Before contributing..."
+description: "Steps to setting up a local dev environment for Rover"
 ---

-The Apollo CLI tool is written in [Rust].
+Rover is written in [Rust].
 In order to contirbute, you'll need to have Rust installed.
 To install Rust, visit [https://www.rust-lang.org/tools/install].

-Rust has a build tool and package manager called [`cargo`] that you'll use to interact with the CLI's code.
+Rust has a build tool and package manager called [`cargo`] that you'll use to interact with the Rover's code.

 To build the CLI:
 ```